A Tightly Coupled Bi-Level Coordination Framework for CAVs at Road Intersections: Simulation Results

 \subsubsection{Trajectory Analysis}

-Fig. \ref{fig::localTraj} shows a simulation results comparison between our proposed and the DP+QP \cite{zhangicas2021} stragety, the gray area is an obstacle projected into the Fren\'et Frame, the solid line is the result of DP+QP stategy, and the dashed line is the simulation result our proposed method.
-The simulation parameters are listed in Table. \ref{tab::parameters2}. both of them generate a reasonable trajectory.
-Nevertheless, analyzing the curvature of the trajectory we can find that the curvature of the trajectory generated by the Low-Level planner of DP+QP is not smooth enough.
-The front wheels will shake violently due to the uneven curvature.
-Notably, greater curvature means higher potential to exceed the limitations of kinematic models \cite{Wang2022}.
+Fig. \ref{fig::localTraj} shows a simulation results comparison between our proposed and the DP+QP \cite{zhangicas2021, zhang2021} strategy.
+The gray area represents an obstacle projected into the Fren\'et Frame, the solid line represents the result of DP+QP strategy, and the dashed line represents the simulation result of our proposed method.
+The simulation parameters are listed in Table.
+2. We observed that both trajectories were effective in obstacle avoidance.
+However, the obstacle avoidance strategy of DP+QP, which is based on a circular bounding box model, requires a larger space, leading to increased safety redundancy and decreased efficiency in high-level planner.
+Additionally, when examining the curvature profile in Fig. \ref{fig::curvature}, the trajectories generated by the low-level planner of DP+QP lack smoothness.
+The curvature curve exhibits significant fluctuations, and high curvatures often approach the vehicle's kinematic limitation, resulting in lower comfort.
+On the other hand, our proposed algorithm generates trajectories with smaller and smoother curvature profiles, improving controllability and predictability in direction changes.
+This smoothness enhances the comfort of the vehicle, reduces wheel vibrations, and ensures adherence to the constraints of the vehicle's kinematic model \cite{Wang2022}.